CliMA/Oceananigans.jl/docs/src/numerical_implementation/pressure_decomposition.md

 where ``\boldsymbol{\nabla}_h \equiv \boldsymbol{\hat x} \partial_x +  \boldsymbol{\hat y} \partial_y``
 is the horizontal gradient.

-Under this pressure decomposition, the pressure gradient that appears in the momentum equations combines with the gravity force to give:
+Under this pressure decomposition, the kinematic pressure gradient that appears in the momentum equations (after we've employed the the [Boussinesq approximation](@ref boussinesq_approximation)) combines with the gravity force to give:

 ```math